Shakan Pitters: Professional career

 Pitters made his professional debut on 18 March 2017 as a cruiserweight, scoring a four-round points decision (PTS) victory over Remigijus Ziausys at the Holte Suite in Villa Park, Birmingham. he secured three more PTS victories in 2017; Over Jevgenijs Andrejevs in June; Dmitrij Kalinovskij in September; and Jiri Svacina in November.

 He began 2018 with a PTS win over Elvis Dube in March, followed by stoppage wins over Kent Kauppinen in May and Imantas Davidaitis in September.
 In August, Pitters was announced as a contestant in the second edition of the Ultimate Boxxer tournament.
 The eight-man tournament was contested over 3 rounds, taking place on 2 November at the indigo at The O2 in London.
 Pitters' first fight of the night came against Sam Smith, winning by unanimous decision (UD), with two judges scoring the bout 30–25 and the third scoring it 29–26.
 Next up he defeated Georgii Bacon via second-round knockout (KO).
 His final fight of the night was a UD win against Dec Spelman with scores of 30–26 twice and 29–27, becoming the Ultimate Boxxer II champion.

 Following his success in the Ultimate Boxxer, Pitters kicked off 2019 with a first-round KO victory against Norbert Szekeres in March and a six-round PTS win against Dmitrij Kalinovskij in May.
 His final fight of 2019 was a rematch against newly crowned English light-heavyweight champion Dec Spelman.
 The bout took place on 14 September 2019 at the York Hall in London, with Pitters defeating Spelman via UD over ten rounds to capture his first professional title.
 All three judges scored the bout 97–92.

+Pitters was due to challenge European light-heavyweight champion Daniel Blenda Dos Santos at Canon Medical Arena in Sheffield on 7 February 2025, but the fight was postponed when Dos Santos failed a brain scan.
+It was rescheduled to take place at York Hall in London on 4 April 2025, however, Pitters suffered an injury in training camp and the contest was cancelled.

+He faced Bradley Rea for the vacant European light-heavyweight title at Connexin Live Arena in Hull on 28 June 2025, losing by unanimous decision.